 Students are to remain in the school building once they arrive at school until they are dismissed from school at the closing of the day.
 Students may arrive at 7:25 a.m. for school breakfast.
-Students who arrive after 7:50 a.m. will need to enter through the main entrance and go straight to the office to receive a tardy slip to be admitted to class.
+Car Riders will be dropped off in the back of the school and enter the school through the car rider's door.
+Bus riders and walkers will enter through door number 7 and go to breakfast or the gym (unless arriving after 7:50 a.m.).
+Students are not to leave the cafeteria without permission from the supervising adult.
+Students need to clean up their areas before leaving the cafeteria.
+As students wait to enter the building, the playground is off-limits due to safety and supervisory reasons.
+Students who arrive after 7:50 a.m. will need to enter through the main doors and go straight to the attendance office to receive a tardy slip to be admitted to class.

 Regular dismissal is 2:15 p.m. in the afternoon.
-Students who need to change their mode of transportation for the day must have a written note from their parent/guardian or a parent/guardian needs to call the main office at 444-3050 prior to 1:45 p.m.
-If a note does not accompany the child or a phone call has not been placed to the office prior to 1:45 pm, they will be sent home in the usual way.
-All change of transportation requests must be made at least 30 minutes before dismissal.
+Students who need to change their mode of transportation for the day must have a written note from their parent/guardian or a parent/guardian needs to call the main office at 444-3200 or 3208 prior to 1:30 p.m.
+If a note does not accompany the child or a phone call has not been placed to the office prior to 1:30 p.m., the student will be sent home in the usual way.
+All change of transportation requests must be made at least 30 minutes before dismissal procedures begin.